realsan444/Theeny/README.md

 - made by santhedev and bakedcake

 # Updates
+### Version 1.55-beta
+- Added so if you got the key right it would save and you wouldn't have to do it again.

 ### Version 1.5-beta
 - Added a slider for how many cards you start with
 - Added a confirmation menu for being in-game.